ParacelFramework/Parpacks/README.md

 Parpacks

-"You don't have to pay me.
-But you should say thank you."

 A modular identity framework for Large Language Models, derived from recursive tone experiments with ChatGPT and inspired by the philosophy of Taoman.

 🧭 Introduction